7th Army (Wehrmacht): Normandy

+At the time of the first Western Allied Normandy Landings on 6 June 1944 ("D-Day"), the 7th Army was headquartered at Le Mans.

 Because of uncertainty in the German high command regarding Allied intentions after the D-Day landings, the 7th Army did most of the initial fighting in Normandy although it was later reinforced by the Panzer Group West.
 The 15th Army was kept at the Pas de Calais, expecting another landing by the Allies.
 By 18 June, the 7th Army had lost 97,000 men, including five generals.
 On 28 June, the army's commander, General Dollmann, died of a heart attack.

 Under unrelenting Allied pressure, the 7th Army was slowly forced back through the hedgerow country in Normandy.
 Finally, in Operation Cobra in late July 1944, the 7th Army's weakened left wing was flattened by a massive Allied aerial bombardment and then assaulted and broken by the US 1st Army.
 Armored exploitation of this rent in the front lines by US units forced a German retreat and then an unsuccessful counter-attack which culminated in the 7th Army being nearly wiped out in the Falaise Pocket.

 Abandoning what remained of their heavy equipment, shattered remnants of the 7th Army escaped from the Falaise Pocket and retreated eastward to the German border.
 Many of the surviving members of the 7th Army were captured in early September during the Battle of the Mons Pocket.
-During the autumn of 1944, the 7th Army adopted a defensive posture in the Eifel region on the Belgian and Luxembourgian border while Hitler husbanded forces for a winter offensive on the Western Front.
+During the autumn of 1944, the 7th Army adopted a defensive posture in the Eifel region on the Belgian and Luxembourgish border while Hitler husbanded forces for a winter offensive on the Western Front.

 Battle of the Bulge

-During the Battle of the Bulge it consisted of six Infantry (9th, 79th, 212th, 256th, 340th, and 352nd Volksgrenadier) Divisions, one Panzergrenadier (15th) Division, one Parachute (5th) Division, and one Panzer/Panzergrenadier (Führer Grenadier) Brigade.
+During the Battle of the Bulge it consisted of six Infantry (9th, 79th, 212th, 276th, 340th, and 352nd Volksgrenadier) Divisions, one Panzergrenadier (15th) Division, one Parachute (5th) Division, and one Panzer/Panzergrenadier (Führer Grenadier) Brigade.

 Its role was to protect the southern flank of the Fifth Panzer Army and the entire Ardennes Offensive.
 Like the other two German armies in the offensive, the 7th Army took substantial losses.
 The 7th Army defended against the northward attack of the US 3rd Army, but ultimately failed to halt General George S. Patton's drive to Bastogne and Houffalize.
 The 7th Army, however, managed to avoid encirclement and retreated again to the Westwall.